feilipu/z88dk-libraries/regis/README.md

 WSL1 supports connection of Serial Devices via USB.
 WSL2 has some issues with this, particuarly with Windows 10.

 But, the supported picocom distribution for Ubuntu 22.04 Version 3.1 (for example), utilises some modern terminal capabilities that WSL does not support.
 So to avoid the use of these terminal system calls we have to use an older release of picocom.
 For example the [Version 2.2.2 provided with Ubuntu 18.04 LTS](https://manpages.ubuntu.com/manpages/bionic/man1/picocom.1.html).
-Be sure to use this older version of picocom if you are using WSL to run XTERM and picocom.
+Be sure to use this older version of picocom if you are using WSL to run XTerm and picocom.

-The tested method of accessing XTERM on WSL is [MobaXterm](https://mobaxterm.mobatek.net/).
+The tested method of accessing XTerm on WSL is [MobaXTerm](https://mobaxterm.mobatek.net/).
 This enhanced terminal for Windows includes an integrated Xserver.
-If MobaXterm is used to access WSL XTERM, its window will automatically connect to the Windows desktop.
+If MobaXTerm is used to access WSL XTerm, its window will automatically connect to the Windows desktop.

 Read here for a full description on [how to enable ReGIS for Windows 10 and Linux desktop machines](https://feilipu.me/2022/09/28/regis-serial-graphics-for-arduino-rc2014/).